Home

 The Michigan has shown much support for U.S. military veterans.
 Admission for veterans is discounted, and sometimes free of charge.
 Donations for currently serving soldiers have been collected.

-An immediate feeling of community is vibrantly felt between movies.
+An immediate feeling of community is vibrantly felt in the theater between movies.
 The Michigan straddles the boundary between the University of Michigan campus and downtown Ann Arbor, so there's always a mixture of townspeople and UM students in attendance.
-The Grand Foyer often becomes a lively, impromptu meeting place for people going to and coming from one of the two auditoriums.
+The Grand Foyer often becomes a lively, impromptu meeting place for people going to and coming from one of the three auditoriums.

 Under the warm glow of the Michigan marquee, the intersection of sidewalk strollers with filmgoers stirs up friendly encounters.
 As you head out into the hustle and bustle of the city streets, your experience at the Michigan is already becoming a pleasant memory.